richardr1126/project-computer-graphics/README.md

 - Trunks vs Leaves Split: Scene renders in two passes — opaque trunks/branches first, then transparent leaves.
 The leaf pass traverses the same hierarchy but emits leaves only (no duplicate trunk geometry), cutting CPU draw calls and overdraw.
 - Leaves-Only Path: A `leavesOnly` render mode reuses identical transforms so leaf placement matches the opaque pass exactly, but skips all `glBegin/glEnd` for frustums and normals.
-- Culling for Trunks/Branches: Back-face culling is enabled only for the opaque tree pass (both trunk and branch frustums) and set to clockwise front faces during that pass (`glFrontFace(GL_CW)`), then restored.
+- Culling for Trunks/Branches: Back-face culling is enabled for the opaque tree pass (both trunk and branch frustums) and set to clockwise front faces during that pass (`glFrontFace(GL_CW)`), then restored.
 This halves fragment work on the bark geometry without affecting leaves.
+- Culling for terrain: The ground and mountain meshes also have back-face culling enabled, reducing fragment processing on downward-facing triangles.
 - Alpha Test for Leaves: Alpha testing is enabled during the leaf pass (`glAlphaFunc(GL_GREATER, 0.1f)`), discarding fully transparent texels to reduce blending overdraw.
 - Reduced State Churn: Leaf texture is bound once for the entire transparent pass; per-leaf `glEnable(GL_TEXTURE_2D)`/`glBindTexture` calls were removed.
 Per-frustum texture parameter changes were removed from hot loops.
 - Disabled GL_NORMALIZE: Normals are pre-normalized for trunks/ground, and lighting is off for the light sphere’s scale.
 Disabling `GL_NORMALIZE` removes per-vertex renormalization overhead.